 Takeshita Street, center of Harajuku Style

-Harajuku is the home of Tokyo street style, with new trends appearing all the time.
+Harajuku is considered by some the home of Tokyo street style, with new trends appearing all the time.
 One of the first places to explore is Takeshita Street.
 Directly across from Harajuku Station, this pedestrian street is the star of the show for many visitors to the area.
-Lined with small fashion boutiques that sell everything from Cosplay and Lolita fashion to reworked vintage clothing, you'll find all the latest trends here.
-Don't miss the legendary street food, from the latest Korean snacks to long-time favorite creperies like Marion Crepes.
+Lined with small fashion boutiques that sell all kinds of clothing, from Cosplay and Lolita fashion to reworked vintage clothing, you'll find all the latest trends here.
+Don't miss the legendary street food, from the Korean snacks to long-time favorite creperies like Marion Crepes.

-Meanwhile, Omotesando Street is home to high-end stores and gourmet restaurants geared toward more mature clientele.
+Meanwhile, Omotesando is home to high-end stores and gourmet restaurants geared toward more mature clientele.
 It's also home to Kiddy Land, a must-visit for toy lovers of all ages, and the newish Tokyu Plaza Omotesando Harajuku, full of fashion stores and cafes.
-The most popular shopping mall in this area is Omotesando Hills, designed by architect Tadao Ando.
-Omotesando Street is popularly known as the Champs-Elysees of Tokyo, you can also find the flagship stores of many international brands here.
+A popular shopping mall in this area is Omotesando Hills, designed by architect Tadao Ando.
+Omotesando is popularly known as the Champs-Elysees of Tokyo, you can also find the flagship stores of many international brands here.